3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 TREATMENT AND MONITORING DURING THE CRISIS

 The patient with IMHA is often unstable.
-If the hematocrit has dropped to a dangerously low level then blood transfusion is needed.
+If the hematocrit has dropped to a dangerously low level then blood transfusion is needed and quickly.
 It is not unusual for a severely affected patient to require many transfusions.
 General supportive care is needed to maintain the patient’s fluid balance and nutritional needs.
-Most importantly, the hemolysis must be stopped by suppressing the immune system’s rampant red blood cell destruction.
+Most importantly, the hemolysis must be stopped by suppressing the immune system’s rampant red blood cell destruction and thromboembolism must be prevented.
 We will review these aspects of therapy.

 Corticosteroids may very well be the only immune suppressive medications the patient needs.
 The problem is that if they are withdrawn too soon the hemolysis will begin all over again.
 The patient is likely to be on high doses of corticosteroids for weeks or months before the dose is tapered down and there will be regular monitoring blood tests.
 Expect your pet to require steroid therapy for some 4 months; many must always be on a low dose to prevent recurrence.